lkirch/ScienceSage/README.md

 ## 🤔💭 Problem: Why ScienceSage?

-🚀 Space exploration is fascinating but often hard to understand — especially for younger learners or those new to the field.
+🚀 Space exploration is fascinating, but often hard to understand — especially for younger learners or those new to the field.
 Reliable information is scattered across the web, and most resources aren’t tailored to different backgrounds.

 **ScienceSage** bridges this gap by:
 - Delivering accurate, up-to-date answers sourced from Wikipedia.